After-Shock/Cloudbox-wiki/Dependencies.md

-**Note: Run each command line by line.
-Don't just paste it all at once.**

 ###  1. Creating the `seed` user account  ###

+Run the following commands line by line (don't just paste it all at once):

 ```bash
 sudo useradd -m seed